JMNJIT/jm2353-IT265-002/docs/Design-Treatment.md

 Write a step-by-step walkthrough of a core gameplay scenario.
 Explain what the player does, the challenges faced, and how the game responds.
 -->
+The most difficult scenario would likely encompass lots on quick-time elements stacking at once.
+A player could be drawing at the beginning of their turn, and pull multiple event cards.
+These would need to be resolved in sequence, but may have conflicting results, or cascade with chaining burn effects in the ember or ally cards.
+On top of this, there are a few cards which may be played out of turn, which could further complicate the round.
+The game's cards should be able to dictate the response when gone through in sequence, as most cards have additional notes for possible outcomes.

 ---